vladskvortsov/github-action-eks-drupal-pipeline/README.md

 AWS_SECRET_ACCESS_KEY
 ```

-Name of our s3 bucket for terraform.tfstate file
+Name of your s3 bucket for terraform.tfstate file

 ```sh